bmdavis419/SvelteKit-Ecommerce/README.md

 ## Contributors

-*thanks to all who have helped out and made this project possible!*
+*Thanks to all who have helped out and made this project possible!*

 - [llmaboi](https://github.com/llmaboi)
 - [Peter Buschenreiter](https://github.com/Peter-512)